New Coronavirus 'Won't Be The Last' Outbreak To Move From Animal To Human

 On why bats are often hosts for viruses

 Bats are implicated in what seems to be more than their share [of zoonoses].
 There are a lot of different species of bats.
-One quarter of all mammal species are bats.
+One-quarter of all mammal species are bats.
 But there are other things [special] about them — including aspects of their immune system.
-There have been some discoveries lately that bat immune systems are "down-regulated" in a certain way that allows for the metabolic stresses of being a mammal that flies.
-And the down regulating of the immune system to avoid overreaction to those stresses seems, perhaps, also to create an environment in which viruses are more tolerated in bats than in other mammals.
+There have been some discoveries lately that bat immune systems are "downregulated" in a certain way that allows for the metabolic stresses of being a mammal that flies.
+And the downregulating of the immune system to avoid overreaction to those stresses seems, perhaps, also to create an environment in which viruses are more tolerated in bats than in other mammals.

 On how coronaviruses have evolved through different species

 One of the reasons SARS could adapt from bat to civet to human is the fact that it is a coronavirus, which is a group of viruses that are very readily adaptable.
 Experts call that intrinsic evolvability.
 Their rate of mutation is very high when they copy themselves.
-Their genome contains a lot of mistakes and that represents mutations that are sort of the random, raw material for Darwinian evolution.
+Their genome contains a lot of mistakes, and that represents mutations that are sort of the random raw material for Darwinian evolution.
 So viruses that have high mutation rates are able to evolve quickly and adapt quickly.
 And coronaviruses ... have that characteristic.

 On more public investment and research on new viruses

 This is absolutely a matter of need for more public investment, more public education, adequately funding, richly funding our CDC, the disease programs through the U.S. Agency for International Development, the World Health Organization, the equivalent organizations in Great Britain, France, China ... and the other institutions and countries around the world.
-Yes, we need to be training scientists who will become virus hunters, who will go into those caves in those forests doing the hard, dangerous work, and will go into the laboratories doing the molecular work to help us identify these viruses.
+Yes, we need to be training scientists who will become virus hunters, who will go into those caves in those forests doing the hard, dangerous work and will go into the laboratories doing the molecular work to help us identify these viruses.
 And we need our public health officials to be ready with resources and information to deal with these outbreaks — by containment, contact tracing, quarantine [and], when it's necessary, isolation.
 We need more resources, and we need more skills.

 Lauren Krenzel and Joel Wolfram produced and edited this interview for broadcast.
 Bridget Bentz and Molly Seavy-Nesper adapted it for the Web.